 Visitors to this Metropark can also tour the R.A.
 Stranahan’s 30,000-square-foot Wildwood Manor House built on the property in 1938.
 The Stranahan family earned their fortune selling spark plugs to the local auto industry in Detroit.

 Thus, the Champion Spark Plug Company thrived, and the Stranahans became a wealthy and influential family in northwest Ohio.
 The Manor House and surrounding land was preserved as a Metropark in the 1970s after a notable local conservation effort.

 Another favorite Metropark in the Toledo area is the Oak Openings Metropark.
 It is the largest park in the system and features interesting sand dunes as well as rare migrating birds.

-During our recent visit to Toledo, my son and I stayed one night in the city and two nights at Maumee Bay State Park Lodge.
 Families looking for a vacation destination will want to consider the cottages at Maumee Bay State Park Lodge.
-The state park has beaches, bike trails, and even hiking options for families while still being only a half hour from the city
+The state park has beaches, bike trails, and even hiking options for families, while still being only a half hour from the city.

 On the other hand, the Holiday Inn Express & Suites Toledo West is the perfect home base for a one or two-night stopover.
-It is a good choice for families looking to explore Toledo on a longer Interstate 90 in Ohio road trip.
-The Holiday Inn Express & Suites Toledo West is a relatively new property so it has a modern style and conveniences; it is certainly a great choice for families traveling through the area.
+It is a good choice for families looking to explore Toledo on a longer Interstate 90 in Ohio road trip to Cedar Point Amusement Park.

-Disclosure: My son and I were hosted by the Greater Toledo CVB on a media visit.
-All opinions are my own.
+Disclosure: The author was hosted by the Greater Toledo CVB for the purposes of researching this article.
+All opinions are her own.